ThomasMertes/seed7/src/read_me.txt

     make s7c

   The compiler executable is copied to the 'bin' directory.

-To check interpreter and compiler with a test suite (chk_all.sd7) use the command:
+  You can check interpreter and compiler with a test suite (chk_all.sd7).
+This step is optional and it will take some time.
+It is recommended to run the test suite but you can also run it later.
+To run the test suite do:

     make test

+  There are some tools written in Seed7.
+If you compile these tools now they are installed with the final step.
+You can skip this step and compile (and install) the tools later.
+  Compile the tools with:

+    make utils

   Finally Seed7 can be installed with: